Sheri Elwood: Early career

-Before Lucifer, Elwood was best known for creating the semi-autobiographical dark comedy series Call Me Fitz, for HBO Canada and the Audience Network.
-The series, in which she served as director, writer, and showrunner, stars Jason Priestley as a morally degenerate car salesman who goes into business with his conscience.
-Elwood received recognition from the Directors Guild of Canada, the Writers Guild of Canada, and multiple Canadian Screen Awards, including Best Comedy.
+Starting in 2010, Elwood worked on several productions aimed at adult audiences.
+The first of these was the dark comedy television series Call Me Fitz, which was distributed by HBO Canada and the Audience Network.
+Elwood served as writer and showrunner for the series, which stars Jason Priestley as a used-car salesman who goes into business with his conscience.